fusioncharts/dev_centre_docs/university/learn-how-to-export-a-dashboard-fusionexport.md

     </div>

 ```
-In the code snippet above you can `id="chart-container-top-adv``"` determines the mapping between chart configuration and the `div` where chart will get rendered.
-These `id``'``s` are mapped in chart configurations against `renderAt` attribute.
+In the code snippet above you can `id="chart-container-top-adv` determines the mapping between chart configuration and the `div` where chart will get rendered.
+These id`s are mapped in chart configurations against `renderAt` attribute.
 Sample chart configuration for the same is given below:

 ```js